 You would want to use an A Record for your DNS entry if you have an IP address that the domain/subdomain should point to or if you want to establish a domain/subdomain to be used as the place to point a CNAME.
 You can find out more about why you might want to do this in the CNAME portion of this article.

-CNAME records are another commonly used type of DNS entry and are used to point a host/name to another host/name.
+CNAME records are another commonly used type of DNS entry and are used to point a domain or subdomain to another hostname.

 Mail Exchanger (MX) records are used to help route email according the domain owners preference.
 The MX record itself specifies which server(s) to attempt to use to deliver mail to when this type of request is made to the domain.
 They differ from A Records and CNAMEs in the way that they also require a “priority” value as a part of their entry.
 The priority number is used to indicate which of the servers listed as MX records it should attempt to use first.